 Students are not permitted to enroll in two sections of the same course and may not enroll in courses that have scheduled meeting times which conflict.

 Twelve units is considered full-time for benefit purposes through the Veterans Administration and through Social Security.
 Athletes, financial aid students, etc., should note there is a unit load and unit completion requirement.
-Eighteen units is the maximum load without approval from the Director of Admissions & Records.
+Nineteen units is the maximum load without approval from the Director of Admissions & Records.
 Students should discuss the question of appropriate course load with a counselor.

 Students will be limited to enrolling in credit classes a maximum of three times.
 This includes students earning substandard grades or dropping with a “W.” Students will be notified upon registration if they are enrolling for a second time.
 Students enrolling for a third time will be blocked from registration and required to submit a petition to repeat.